Huia's 'Karakia' / Unframed Print

 Print in stock: Yes

 Please note: Framed image is a sample, frame not included.
-Get in touch with us if you'd like your own framed or unframed piece.
-Contact us.

 Emma Moncrieff is a self taught painter from Nelson.
 Her rural upbringing and an encouraging Nana, strengthened her connection, love and respect for the natural world and everything in it.
 She still lives rurally and her studio is nestled amongst wild flowers with views to the Ocean.